Types of Market Research: 10 Strategies to Unlock Consumer Insights

-There a a variety of different types of market research, which you can help you gather information about your customers’ needs and preferences.
+There is a variety of types of market research, which can help you gather information about your customers’ needs and preferences.
 While this in and of itself may sound simple, it’s actually a vast topic that covers different market research methods, objectives, and areas of study.
-Unsurprisingly, because there are a variety of approaches you can take to understand your business’s customers, there’s often times confusion over their intended results.
+Depending on your goal, you may choose to conduct a survey, do A/B testing, gather a focus group, or research the topic online using various analytic tools.
+Unsurprisingly, because there are a variety of approaches you can take to understand your business’s customers, there is oftentimes confusion over their intended results.

 Types of Market Research

 The first step, however, is figuring out which types of market research you should use.
-Here are 10 types of market research methods for you can consider.
+Here are 10 types of market research methods for you to consider.

 1. Market Segmentation Research